Scott Miller is the Smithsonian’s chief scientist and interim director of Smithsonian Libraries and Archives.

 From 2011–2020, Miller was the Deputy Under Secretary for Collections and Interdisciplinary Support, responsible for central planning and development of the Smithsonian’s vast collections (155 million objects) and interdisciplinary support operations.
-He oversaw the National Collections Program, Office of Fellowships and Internships, Smithsonian Institution Archives, Smithsonian Libraries and Smithsonian Institution Scholarly Press.
+He oversaw the National Collections Program, Office of Fellowships and Internships, Smithsonian Libraries and Archives, and Smithsonian Institution Scholarly Press.
 Also, Miller was a liaison between the Smithsonian and various cultural and scientific organizations nationally and around the world.

 He previously served as Deputy Under Secretary for Science, helping oversee the Smithsonian’s science museums and research facilities, major research initiatives, collections management, exhibitions and educational programs.
 Before joining the Smithsonian central administration, he was associate director for science at the National Zoological Park from 2004 to 2006, spearheading the rehabilitation of the Conservation and Research Center in Front Royal, Virginia, and chairman of the departments of entomology and systematic biology at the National Museum of Natural History from 2000 to 2006.
 He helped establish and operate the Consortium for the Barcode of Life—an international network that develops DNA-based identification tools to make biodiversity information more widely available, from 2003 to 2016.